peterwittek/ncpol2sdpa-cpp/README.md

 Dependencies
 ==
 The code requires [SymbolicC++](http://issc.uj.ac.za/symbolic/symbolic.html) to compile and it relies on the C++11 standard.
 GCC 4.8.1 is known to compile the code.
+If Ncpol2sdpa-Cpp is compiled with OpenMP support, SymbolicC++ needs a [patch](http://peterwittek.com/files/openmp_patch.txt) to ensure thread-safety.

 Usage
 ==